asynkron/protoactor-website/hugo/content/docs/routers.md

 On the surface routers look like normal actors, but they are actually implemented differently.
 Routers are designed to be extremely efficient at receiving messages and passing them quickly on to routees.

 A normal actor can be used for routing messages, but an actor's single-threaded processing can become a bottleneck.
 Routers can achieve much higher throughput with an optimization to the usual message-processing pipeline that allows concurrent routing.
-This is achieved by embedding routers' routing logic directly in their ActorRef rather than in the router actor.
+This is achieved by embedding routers' routing logic directly in their `PID` rather than in the router actor.
 Messages sent to a router's ActorRef can be immediately routed to the routee, bypassing the single-threaded router actor entirely.

 The cost to this is, of course, that the internals of routing code are more complicated than if routers were implemented with normal actors.
 Fortunately all of this complexity is invisible to consumers of the routing API.
 However, it is something to be aware of when implementing your own routers.